periodicity not handled correctly for dihedrals computed with g_angle

 simply forgot to upload it, or whether the upload claimed to work but didn't upload the file (I thought for

 sure I had uploaded it).
 Regardless, I will make another attempt at uploading now and if it doesn't work,

 let me know and I will put it on the web somewhere.

-#11 Updated by David Mobley almost 14 years ago
+#11 Updated by David Mobley about 14 years ago

 Hmm.
 Seems to be too big.

 I uploaded to my group's web page, but at the moment the server seems to be down.
 It is at

 www.dillgroup.ucsf.edu/~dmobley/forbugzilla.tar.gz.
 You should be able to get it hopefully later this

 afternoon (as soon as the server is back up).